hdShang/arxiv-daily/docs/cs-CL/2025-08-31/papers/250900691v2-ce-bench-towards-a-reliable-contrastive-evaluation-benchmark-of-inte.md

 ---
 layout: default
-title: CE-Bench: Towards a Reliable Contrastive Evaluation Benchmark of Interpretability of Sparse Autoencoders
+title: "CE-Bench: Towards a Reliable Contrastive Evaluation Benchmark of Interpretability of Sparse Autoencoders"
 ---

 # CE-Bench: Towards a Reliable Contrastive Evaluation Benchmark of Interpretability of Sparse Autoencoders